cedx/php-minifier/README.md

 ```

 #### silent
-By default, the plugin prints to the standard output the list of minified scripts.
+By default, the plugin prints to the standard output the paths of the minified scripts.
 You can disable this output by setting the `silent` option to `true`.

 ```javascript
 return gulp.src('path/to/lib/**/*.php', {read: false})